Surgery and anesthesia · Monitoring protocol

 Complete pre-anesthetic evaluation

-Before any procedure, we tailor the protocol specifically to your animal.
-Never a one-size-fits-all approach.
+Before any procedure, we tailor the protocol to your animal specifically: never a one-size-fits-all approach.

 • Full physical exam: cardiac and pulmonary auscultation